 The paper is organized as follows.
-In Section~\ref{sec:prelim} we recall some general results from the calculus of variations for nonconvex vectorial problems, used in the rest of the paper.
+In Section~\ref{sec:prelim} we recapitulate the general results from the calculus of variations for nonconvex vectorial problems which are later used in the paper.
 In Section~\ref{sec:hadamat} we specialize these results for the Hadamard material and present the numerical illustrations of the obtained bounds.
 Analytical results for the limiting case $\mu \to 0$ are presented in Section~\ref{sec:limcase} where we also compare them with numerical computations.
 In Section~\ref{sec:hyp} we demonstrate the far reaching consequences of the assumed optimality of the nucleation bound.
 The paper ends with a general discussion and conclusions in Section~\ref{sec:conc}.